 When it was new, the ’83 Honda GL650 Silverwing Interstate seemed like a sure-bet winner.
-The basically identical GL500 had been successful for several years prior and before the GL, there had been the CX – the first of the series to use the transverse “twisted” 80 degree pushrod V-twin, which was a better-engineered, better-built and more potent loose copy of Moto Guzzi’s engine of similar layout.
+The basically identical GL500 had been successful for several years prior and before the GL, there had been the CX – the first of the series to use the transverse “twisted” 80 degree pushrod V-twin, which was (being a Honda) a better-engineered, better-built and more potent loose copy of Moto Guzzi’s engine of similar layout.

 The only real complaint leveled at the GL500 Interstate – the touring version of the GL Silverwing, with suitcase-style hard bags and a full fairing just like the Goldwing’s – was that the 500 cc twin could maybe use some more power.

 The GL650 provided exactly that – plus some more besides.

 For starters, the updated twin had more CCs – 673 of them, despite the “650” badges on the engine cases – and 64 hp vs. 50 for the 500 cc twin.
 But this wasn’t just a quickie bore and stroke job.
 The “650” CC engine was completely re-engineered to handle the higher power output.
 The connecting rods, rod bolts and main bearings were all upgraded.
 Cylinder studs are beefier.
 A finned, bolt-on oil pan was added to increase total oil capacity to 4.1 quarts.
 The intake valves in the “650’s” heads are larger – though exhaust valve diameter remains the same.

 The cooling system got a thermostatically triggered electric fan while improvements to the case design made servicing the water pump much easier.
 There was also a new maintenance-free automatic cam chain tensioner system.